colomafarre/colomafarre.github.io/_posts/2016-10-07-amsterdam.md

 <a href="/img/amsterdam/IMG_6095.jpg"> <img border="0" alt="Caption goes here" src = "/img/amsterdam/IMG_6095.jpg" width = "200"></a>

 It was a great week!
-And we are even more excited because next year we will get to life for a while in Holland.
+And we are even more excited because next year we will get to live for a while in Holland.
 Help us decide, should we choose, Utrecht or Amsterdam???